 Thank you to the residents of Medfield for your strong support of the Advanced Life Support funding decision at the 2018 Annual Town Meeting.
 The plan to hire 4 Firefighter / Paramedics also received a positive override vote at the town election on June 11th.
 This will allow the department to move forward with the proposal presented and ultimately to provide a higher level of fire and emergency medical service to the residents.

-Advanced Life Support (ALS) is provided by paramedics who are trained and certified to provide a higher level of care including medication administration, cardiac monitoring, airway management / intubation and other life saving skills.
+Advanced Life Support (ALS) is provided by paramedics who are trained and certified to provide a high level of pre-hospital care including medication administration, cardiac monitoring, airway management / intubation and other life saving skills.

 For many years hospital based intercept paramedic teams were available from Norwood Hospital or Metrowest Medical Center to respond to Medfield and other towns when ALS/Paramedic level care was needed.
 When the hospitals discontinued these services by the early 2000's Medfield was able to obtain service from private EMS companies on a per-call charge.
 Those services or arrangements are no longer available as the latest private provider ceased operation.